 How to Make Crock Pot Pork Chops

-Spray your slow cooker with cooking spray and spread a thin layer of BBQ sauce over the bottom.
-Layer the ingredients by adding two pork chops over the sauce, then half the BBQ sauce and sliced onions.
+- Spray your slow cooker with cooking spray and spread a thin layer of BBQ sauce over the bottom.
+For best results, place pork chops over the sauce, then half the BBQ sauce and sliced onions on top.

 Pro Tip: Don’t overcook!
 It is very important to monitor your pork chops so that they do not overcook and become shredded pulled pork.
 You want the chops to reach an internal temperature of 145-155 degrees F. After that they will start to break down into pulled pork.
 Don’t get me wrong it will be super yummy still, but we went to stick with a pork chop here.

-Once the BBQ pork chops are cooked through, remove from the slow cooker and top with BBQ sauce, crumbled bacon, shredded cheese and parsley.
-Serve with the side of your choice and enjoy.
+- Once the BBQ pork chops are cooked through, remove from the slow cooker and top with BBQ sauce, crumbled bacon, shredded cheese and parsley.

 This step is optional but gives the pork chops that classic sticky BBQ feeling.
 If you are wanting your chops to have some sticky goodness to them you can broil them.